 Yet, as with all hard things, there are a few lessons we can learn from maybe the most globally challenging year in our lifetime.
 Like many of you, there is a lot I’ve learned over the last 2.5 months hunkered down with my wife, our dog Bella, and our little guy Evan in a 1,000 sq ft apartment.
 Certainly I’ve learned a lot about myself, and my family, but I’ve also learned from you.
 All of us have gone through unique experiences during this time of quarantine - and many of us have gone through very similar ones.
 Hopefully we can come out on the other side of this with some lessons learned that will serve us in times of peace as well as times of crisis.

 While the pandemic casts a dark cloud over our lives currently, hopefully we see the silver lining of perspective - of lessons learned from this pandemic and lockdown.
 Here are 6: This weekend is the highly anticipated USA Olympic Trials for the Marathon in Atlanta, GA.
-I’ve been counting down this date for several months, so excited to see which three women and three men get to wear the red, white, and blue for Team USA in Tokyo later this year.
+I’ve been counting down this date for several months, so excited to see which three men and women will wear the red, white, and blue for Team USA in Tokyo later this year.
 It will be an incredible display of talent, grit, and determination for everyone to see.
 Some of these athletes are full-time professional runners, but most wear many hats in addition to being elite runners.
 With over 700 in the field, their backgrounds and stories vary wildly.

 However, each of those runners have a few things in common- and those are things as amateur athletes we can all take note of.
 In fact, the best athletes across ALL disciplines share several keys we can utilize to help us become better or faster or stronger: HAPPY NEW YEAR!
 I hope 2019 was as good to you as it was to me.
 And I also hope you’re looking forward to an even better 2020.
 It’s not just the start of a new year, but an entire new DECADE!
 What a great time to evaluate our lives and examine the challenges, opportunities and blessings we’ve been granted over the past 10 years, and think about where we want to be in the next 10.